The Rise and Fall of Toy Theatre

 Fawdry’s grandson Eddie, a photographer, still owns and operates the Toy Museum, which maintains a stock of dozens of toy theatres, including some not available elsewhere that can be printed only on demand.
 Not long before her death in 1945, Fawdry also established the Pollock’s Toy Museum Trust, which keeps alive the lore of the toy theatre through web sales, library and museum exhibitions, and publications.

-Alan Powers, chair of the Trust, was another child protégée of Fawdry’s.
+Alan Powers, chair of the trust, was another child protégée of Fawdry’s.
 A distinguished architectural historian, he is an impresario as well.
-On a recent August Sunday, he gathered fifty enthusiasts for a production of “The Waterman,” a romantic drama depicting an annual boat race on the Thames.
+On a recent August Sunday, he gathered 50 enthusiasts for a production of “The Waterman,” a romantic drama depicting an annual boat race on the Thames.
 Powers deployed his own personal theatre for the production, complete with electric footlights, and gave voice to the cutout of Tom Tug, the dashing boatman.
 The performance took place at the Art Workers Guild in Bloomsbury, which traces its origins to 1884; one past Master was the noted artisan and radical thinker William Morris.

 The 50 adults were rapt as the cast stamped their feet to simulate the sound of movement; all stood when the performance ended with a chorus of “Rule Britannia.”